 With unlimited potential for ski descents, the backcountry is where the heart of every true skier resides.
-The shift from resort skiing to the backcountry has taken off in recent years and our beginner backcountry ski course will give you the foundational skills you need to get out of the lift lines.
+The shift from resort skiing and boarding to the backcountry has taken off in recent years and our beginner backcountry ski and splitboard course will give you the foundational skills you need to get out of the lift lines.
+The dream of endless powder is something we can all appreciate but without proper instruction, first time backcountry skiers and splitboarders may not have that ideal experience and may be disinclined to try it again.

-Our certified ski guides will teach you to use the gear, how to route find and to backcountry ski on this course.
-Whether your objective is to ski untracked backcountry powder or to experience the beauty of alpine ski touring, this weekend course will introduce you to one of the fastest growing winter activities in the world.
+Our certified guides will teach you to use the gear, how to travel efficiently in the backcountry, how to route find, and how to backcountry ski and splitboard on this course.
+Whether your objective is to find untracked backcountry powder or to experience the beauty of alpine ski touring or splitboarding, this weekend course will introduce you to one of the fastest-growing winter activities in the world.

-The opportunity for backcountry skiing in Banff, Canmore, Kananaskis and Lake Louise is nearly limitless.
-Discover this magnificent sport and learn the skills to get out backcountry skiing where its ‘fresh tracks’ nearly every run.
-Caution: You may never return to a ski hill again!
+The opportunity for backcountry skiing in Banff, Canmore, Kananaskis, and Lake Louise is nearly limitless.
+Discover this magnificent sport and learn the skills to get out into the backcountry where its ‘fresh tracks’ nearly every run.
+Caution: You may never return to a ski resort again!

-In addition to taking this beginner backcountry skiing course check out the ‘Plus Days’ add-on option and you’ll be just blown away by what you can accomplish in a weekend.
-This course is ideally suited for resort skiers who want training in backcountry skiing.
+In addition to taking this beginner backcountry skiing course, check out the ‘Plus Days’ add-on option and you’ll be just blown away by what you can accomplish.
+This course is ideally suited for resort skiers and boarders who want training in the backcountry.

-There is a definite difference between resort skiing and backcountry skiing.
-To maximize the field time, we meet you on Friday night at our office to discuss gear and start our course overview.
-This saves time on the following day so we can head straight to the mountains to begin skiing.
+There is a definite difference between resort skiing and boarding and backcountry skiing and splitboarding.
+To maximize the field time, we meet you on the evening of Day 1 at our office to discuss gear and start our course overview.
+This saves time on the following day so we can head straight to the mountains.

 Sample Course Agenda & Curriculum